-Call it an empathy gap, or call it a failure of imagination.
+Call it an “empathy gap,” or call it a failure of imagination: People have trouble relating to feelings they themselves aren’t currently experiencing.

 But to really grasp the power of the empathy gap, first consider how it influences decisions we make about our own, future selves.

-For instance, suppose I offered to pay you money to visit my lab next week and perform a painful task--say, immersing your hand in ice cold water.
+For instance, suppose someone offers to pay you money to visit a laboratory next week and perform a painful task — say, immersing your hand in ice cold water.
 How much would you charge for this little sacrifice?

 That’s the question that psychologists David Read and George Loewenstein (1989) posed to some university undergraduates.